LadyAelita/5e-n1300/en_US/Pages/Journal/Characters/The Masked Man.md

 The teachings of The Masked Man are what is said to have started the [Defiant](#!Pages/Journal/Organizations/Defiant.md) movement in [Dimok](#!Pages/Journal/Locations/Dimok.md), back in 1299, when it was yet to even have a name or any semblance of structure or leadership.

 The Masked Man has first met [Infallible](#!Pages/Journal/Organizations/Infallible.md), when he encountered [Reymar](Reymar.md) and [Yalhra](Yalhra.md) in one of their first visits to Defiant's Inn.
-He stopped Reymar as he was about to leave and began a conversation with him, referring to him as "Mr Cleric".
+He stopped Reymar as he was about to leave and began a conversation with him, referring to him as "Sir Cleric".
 Minutes later, he became the first target of [the mysterious murderer](The Murderer.md), although he managed to dodge the bullet on his own, leading to Terry becoming a collateral victim, as his head exploded.
 This prompted The Masked Man to ask Reymar for assistance with catching the murderer.

-Their next encounter took place in a confessional of the [dionistic](Namless Keeper.md) temple in Dimok, when Reymar was hearing confessions during the mass.
+Their next encounter took place in a confessional of the [Dionistic](Namless Keeper.md) temple in Dimok, when Reymar was hearing confessions during the mass.
 He clearly recognized The Masked Man from among the queue of confessors by his voice.
 The Masked Man then defiled the sacred ritual of confession, reciting a warped version of select lines from the official confession formula.
 He confessed that he has sinned, but boasted that he has no regrets and that he will not be punished despite of that.
 Afterwards, he conversed with Reymar about the murderer, vaguely warning him, that he believed the murderer "is closer to [Reymar] than [he] might expect", before leaving the building.
 The reasoning behind those assumptions remains unknown.

 When Infallible, now consisting of Reymar, [Baltrin Arion](Baltrin.md), [Aithem](Aithem.md) and [Leonard Laszlo](Leonard Laszlo.md), were visiting Defiant's Inn to listen to [Abigail](Abigail.md)'s performance, The Masked Man happened to enter the building soon afterwards.
 He gave a speech, to which all members of Defiant have listened, except for [Brittany](Brittany.md), who seemingly ignored him.

 The Masked Man has since sent a "gift" to [Reymar](Reymar.md), which was a spell scroll written in an unindentified language.

+After Infallible had managed to incapacitate [Belial](Belial.md) and put him under a geas, the returning Aithem killed him using his [soul-stealing rapier](#!Pages/Journal/Items/The Soul-Stealing Rapier.md) before he could reveal   the information that [Nathaniel](Nathaniel.md) was after.
+Then, Aithem would reveal himself to be The Masked Man in disguise, prompting Nathaniel to furiously charge him with a lightning blade spell.
+The Masked Man calmly left Belial's throne room, shutting the gate with telekinesis, denying Infallible passage long enough for him to escape.

 ## Personality